 - Marathon Infinity has W'rkncacnter, who as soon as it escapes from its prison in the sun screws with reality just by existing, and THEN it starts eating.

-- Neo-Exdeath from Final Fantasy V, who says he/she/it will consume all memories, dimensions, and existence.
-Then he/she/it too will dissapear, forever.
+- Neo-Exdeath from Final Fantasy V declares its intent to consume all memories, dimensions, and existence, so that it too will disappear, forever.

 - The Maelstrom, a force of pure chaos and destruction itself, from LEGO Universe.